Bacon Curing - a Historical Review Eben van Tonder Original Article: 31 May 2016 Updated: 19 December 2021

 An article appeared in the Sydney Morning Herald that mentions Dr Morgan and his arterial injection method.
 An important observation from the article is the date of 1870.
-By this date, he is referred to as “Dr Morgan”, cluing us in about the timeline of Morgan’s life.
+By this time, he is referred to as “Dr Morgan”, cluing us in about the timeline of Morgan’s life.

 A second observation is a drawback of the system.
 The article states that “salting is the most common and best-known process of preservation (of meat), the principal modern novelty being Dr Morgan’s plan of injecting the saline solution into the arterial system – the principal objection to which has been that the meat so treated has been over-salted.”
 (Sydney Morning Herald, 1 March 1870, p 4) The brine mix that Mr Morgan suggested was 1 gallon of brine, ¼ to ½ lb. of sugar, ½ oz. of monophosphoric acid, a little spice and sauce to each cwt of meat.
 (Smith, E, 1873: 36)

 The plan was widely tested at several factories in South America and by the Admiralty, who had reported that they had good results from the technique.
 (Yeats, J, 1871: 225, 226) It was in all likelihood the same Morgan that Smith reports on who, by 1871, became a professor in Dublin.
-Notice, as a matter of interest that he used the same basic brine mix of salt, water, saltpeter, sugar, monophosphoric acid and spices.
-This, together with the similarity in surname makes it quite certain that Mr Morgan and Prof. Morgan is the same person.
+Notice, as a matter of interest that he used the same basic brine mix of salt, water, saltpetre, sugar, monophosphoric acid and spices.
+This, together with the similarity in surname makes it quite certain that Mr Morgan, Dr Morgan and Prof. Morgan is the same person.
 In itself, this is an example of perseverance!
-In 1854 his arterial injection was met with scepticism where Yeats reports in 1871 that the Admiralty viewed his improved method with great interest.
+In 1854 his arterial injection was met with scepticism where Yeats reports in 1871 that the Admiralty viewed his improved method.

 British scientists who used arterial injection and from whom Morgan could have learned the system were the Hunter brothers William (1718–1783) and John (1728–1793) and their nephew, Matthew Baillie (1761–1823).
 The injection was into the femoral arteries.
 They all injected different oils, mainly oil of turpentine, to which they added Venice turpentine, oil of chamomile, and oil of lavender.
 Vermillion was used as a dye to create a more life-like skin colour, but would also have added preservation to the final solution.
 (Bremmer, E.; 2014)